Property Survey

 Choose a Level 3 Building Survey if...

-A Level 3 Building Survey is usually better suited to properties that require more detailed inspection and reporting.
+A Level 3 Building Survey is usually better suited to properties that require more detailed reporting and estimated repair costs where appropriate.

 - The property is older, larger, altered or extended.